Danny Bradley: College career

-Bradley played quarterback for the Oklahoma Sooners from 1981 to 1984.
+Bradley played quarterback at the University of Oklahoma from 1981 to 1984.
 He was the Big Eight Offensive Player of the Year and MVP in 1984.

 Professional career

 Bradley was selected by the Los Angeles Rams in the seventh round of the 1985 NFL draft.
 He played for the Detroit Lions for three games in 1987.
 He became the first African-American front office executive with the Dallas Cowboys at the age of 32.

 Education and family

 Bradley earned a bachelor's degree in political science in 1988 from the University of Oklahoma.

 Bradley is also the father of NFL wide receiver Mark Bradley formerly of the Chicago Bears, Kansas City Chiefs, and Tampa Bay Buccaneers.
 Mark also attended the University of Oklahoma.
 The two recently authored a biography titled ("1nsepara6le") Faith-Family-Fatherhood.